Curling Betting Guide

 Reputation is a big consideration too.
 If a sports betting site is consistently mistreating its players, you tend to hear about it.
 You generally won’t need to search too hard to find out if a site has a dodgy history, so some simple research is always advisable.
 The bigger a sports betting site is, with lots of happy players and a trusted name in the industry built up over the years, the better.

-The best way to make sure you are only playing on legitimate sites is to stick to the ones that we recommend here at SuperLenny.
+The best way to make sure you are only playing on legitimate sites is to stick to the biggest curling sites that we recommend here at SuperLenny.
+Keep in mind tcs apply always.

 Making sure you are playing on a safe site is priority number one, but there are other things to consider too.

-Every site is different and you will find variations in things like welcome bonuses, banking options, withdrawals fees and processing times, types of bets available and more.
+Every site is different and you will find variations in things like welcome bonuses, banking options, withdrawal fees and processing times, types of bets available (head to head, handicap bets, outright betting markets) and more.

 It’s up to you to figure out what works best for your needs.

-How to Sign Up to a Sport Betting Site
+How to Sign Up to a Sports Betting Site

-The sign-up process for most sports betting sites is largely similar and very simple.
+The sign-up process for most Canadian sports betting sites is largely similar to signing up at any online casino and is very simple.

 It’s in the interest of the site to make the process fast and easy, and you can usually expect it to only take a minute or two.

-To sign up, you will likely have to provide some or all of the following information:
+To sign up at a Canadian Betting site, you will likely have to provide some or all of the following information:

 - Your email address, a unique username and password